 Spare tyres aren’t checked as part of the MOT test, but those stored externally will need to be fastened securely.

-Follow our guide for changing car tyres to make sure you fit them securely and safely.
+Follow our guide on changing car tyres to make sure you fit them securely and safely.

 Lights

-All of your lights (including headlamps, parking lights, reversing lights, indicators and registration plate bulbs) need to be the correct colour and in good working order for your car to pass the MOT test.
-If your car was first registered on or after 1 March 2018 and has daytime running lamps fitted from when it was new, these will also be inspected as part of the test.
+All of your lights (including headlamps, parking lights, reversing lights, indicators and registration plate bulbs) must be the correct colour and in good working order for your car to pass the MOT test.
+If your vehicle was first registered on or after 1 March 2018 and has daytime running lamps fitted from when it was new, then these will also be inspected as part of the test.

-Clean your lights and then get someone to try them while you walk around the car.
-If they flicker when tapped lightly with your hand, they probably need tightening into position or replacing altogether.
-If you find that a bulb has blown, it’s a good idea to change it before the MOT test.
+Clean your lights, then have someone test them while you walk around the car.
+If they flicker when lightly tapped with your hand, they likely need to be tightened into position or replaced.
+If a bulb has blown, it’s advisable to replace it before the MOT test.

 Wipers and windscreen

 The wipers and washers should work well enough to allow you a clear view of the road.
-Wipers that smear could potentially be worn out, so replace them before the MOT, and check your headlight washers if you have them.
+Wipers that smear may be worn out, so replace them before the MOT and check the headlight washers if you have them.

 Make sure you top up the washer bottle (some garages will charge for this) and use a pin to unblock the jets if necessary.

-It’s also important to make sure your windscreen is in good condition before the MOT test, particularly the area that is swept by the wipers.
-Remove any stickers that could obstruct your view and look out for chips or cracks longer than 1cm (about the size of a 5p coin).
+It’s also important to ensure the windscreen is in good condition before the test, particularly the area swept by the wipers.
+Remove any stickers that could obstruct your view and look for chips or cracks longer than 1cm (about the size of a 5p coin).

 Registration plates

-Make sure your registration plates are in good condition and are tightly fastened to the car.
+Ensure your registration plates are in good condition and securely fastened to the car.
 All the letters and numbers should be easy to read from 20 metres away.
 Bear in mind that the police may view the use of unusual fonts as an attempt to obstruct the law.

 If you’re unsure of whether your number plate meets the legal requirements, visit the DVLA website before going for your MOT test.